Partition Tree: Conditional Density Estimation over General Outcome Spaces: Conclusion

 Several directions for future work remain open.
-From an algorithmic perspective, integrating \pfs\ into boosting frameworks and developing pruning strategies tailored to conditional density objectives may further improve efficiency performance and efficiency.
-More broadly, \pts' ability to handle heterogeneous and mixed-type outcomes makes them a natural candidate for integration into causal inference pipelines, where flexible conditional density estimation plays a central role.
+From an algorithmic perspective, integrating \pf\ into boosting frameworks and developing pruning strategies tailored to conditional density objectives may further improve computational efficiency and predictive performance.
+More broadly, the ability of \pt\ to handle heterogeneous and mixed-type outcomes makes it a natural candidate for integration into causal inference pipelines, where flexible conditional density estimation plays a central role.